VickySekhon/VickySekhon/README.md

         algorithm works.
         <br /><br />
         <strong>Personal Experience:</strong>
-        This was an enjoyable project I worked on over one week.
+        This was an enjoyable project I worked on during the course of a week.
 I spent most of my time understanding the implementation of the selected algorithms, using pen and paper to visualize the sorting process.
-I then implemented all of the algorithms in the code.
+Then I implemented all of the algorithms in the code.
 I then learned and got some help using Tkinter and eventually created the visualization tool.
       </p>